 The people who ultimately pay VAT are consumers – you pay VAT, I pay VAT.
 Those collecting VAT from us – retailers, pubs, restaurants – have two options.
 This usually means passing on the increase and putting up prices.

-“Borrowing your way out” of a problem used to be a potential option for businesses facing temporary problems, but with the future uncertain and lenders ultra cautious this is unlikely to be an available possibility.
+“Borrowing your way out” of a problem used to be a potential option for businesses facing temporary problems.
+However, with the future uncertain and lenders ultra cautious, this is unlikely to be an available possibility.

-Many businesses which have been struggling and are hanging on by their fingernails may find the VAT increase is the final straw.
-Another 2½% doesn’t sound a great deal particularly on small purchases – pence in many cases, but in fact it is an increase in the taxation rate of some 14%.
+Many businesses which have been struggling and are hanging on by their fingernails may find the increase is the final straw.
+Another 2½% doesn’t sound a great deal particularly on small purchases but it is an increase in the taxation rate of some 14%.
 It is true that many companies depend on unpaid VAT to fund cash flow.
 At the end of the next quarter, assuming sales volumes remain constant, potentially they will be facing a massive 14% increase in their VAT bill.

 It is obvious the increase is going to have far-reaching consequences for consumers, for businesses owners and the economy as a whole.
 So if you are an individual struggling financially or run a business which is facing falling sales, a huge VAT bill or other financial problems, take advice without delay about ways of trying to save your business.